kukuu/javascript/little-zebra/README.md

 ## Features

+1. This application has been written in jQuery and vanilla JavaScript.

-1. Influenced initial design with Mobile First concept
+2. The design has been influenced  with Mobile First concept.

-2. Animated page transitioning from being static
+3. Leaf pages have been added with animation and  page transitioning states.
+Away from being static.

-3. Payment details included
+4. Gateway payment module included.

-4. Algorithm can be extended to bump up up donation (very usual), the more you give.
+5. Algorithm can be extended to bump up donation (very usual), the more you give.

-5. Still needs input validation...
+6. Still needs input validation...

-6. Can be enhanced with an MVC isomorphic framework and modular Architure to help scale.
+7. Can be enhanced with an MVC isomorphic framework and modular Architure to help scale.
 See https://github.com/kukuu/redux-react

-7. Download or clone application and execute index.html
+8. Download or clone application and run index.html